 In the past, we have seen cases where halving has significantly affected the performance of a cryptocurrency.
 It is evident from the previous Bitcoin Halving that this event plays an influential role in the cryptocurrency ecosystem.
 With the next BTC halving on cards for 2020, “Halving” turned out to be the topic of debate in the crypto community.

 One has a doubt what exactly is halving and how it affects the cryptocurrencies.
-In this series on Halving, ChangeHero brings you everything you need to know about halving in one place.
+In this article, ChangeHero brings you everything you need to know about halving in one place.
 This essay will give you a general overview of halving and how it would impact the community as a whole.
-In the second article, you will be given an in-depth analysis of the Bitcoin Halving along with historical analysis and also the probable outcomes for the upcoming BTC halving event the next year.

 Before diving into the core topic, it is essential to understand what exactly happens in the blockchain.
 Everything starts with mining, a computerized process of verifying transactions on the blockchain.
 Mining also requires solving complicated math problems.
 When once solved and after a new block was discovered, it can be added to the blockchain, providing the miners with a reward.